 Are shops and restaurants open all day?

-Is Cagliari a safe city for solo travelers?
+Is Cagliari safe for solo travelers?

 Do people speak English in Cagliari?